popphp/docs/installation.rst

 Installation
 ============

-There are a couple of different options to install the Pop PHP Framework.
-You can use Composer or you can download the stand-alone version from the website http://www.popphp.org/.
+You can use Composer to install the Pop PHP Framework or any of its supporting components.

 Using Composer
 --------------